A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Basic Logic of interactive Proofs (LiP)

-This article is about the base theory (the logic), as suggested by the article title.
-Notice the logical order of LiP, which is, due to propositions about (proofs of) propositions, \emph{higher-order propositional}.
-Further, observe that we assume the existence of a dependable mechanism for signing messages, which we model with the above synthesis and analysis axioms.
-In \emph{trusted} multi-agent distributed systems, signatures are unforg\emph{ed,} and thus such a mechanism is trivially given by the inclusion of the sender's name in the sent message, or by the sender's sensorial impression on the receiver when communication is immediate.
-In \emph{dis}trusted multi-agent distributed systems (\eg the open Internet), a practically unforge\emph{able} signature mechanism can be implemented with classical \emph{certificate-based} or, more directly, with \emph{identity-based} public-key cryptography \cite{DigitalSignatures}.
-We also assume the existence of a pairing mechanism modelling finite sets.
-Such a mechanism is required by the important application of communication (not only cryptographic) protocols \cite[Chapter~3]{SecurityEngineering}, in which concatenation of high-level data packets is associative, commutative, and idempotent.
-As examples of application-specific data $B$ we conceive of: \begin{itemize} \item \emph{atomic data} other than agent names such as random numbers (systematically used in cryptographic communication), quoted formulas $\quoted{\phi}$ (\eg the G\"odel-number of $\phi$ in some G\"odel-numbering scheme)\footnote{ Quotation is a form of type down-casting in the sense that data viewed as compound at a certain logical level (here, at the formula-language level) is viewed as atomic at a lower level (here, at the term-language level), and thus is a form of encoding meta-data (here, statements about messages) in object data (here, messages).}, and others; \item \emph{compound data} such as \begin{itemize} \item hashed\footnote{Cryptographic hash functions are one-way functions with certain cryptographically interesting properties such as collision and pre-image resistance.} data $\hash{M}$, for $M\in\messages$ and with axiom $\knows{a}{M}\limp\knows{a}{\hash{M}}$ \item encrypted data $\encrypt{M}{M'}$, for plaintext data $M\in\messages$ and data used as an encryption key $M'\in\messages$, and with axioms \begin{itemize} \item $\knows{a}{\pair{M}{M'}}\limp\knows{a}{\encrypt{M}{M'}}$\quad(encryption) \item $\knows{a}{\pair{\encrypt{M}{M'}}{M'}}\limp\knows{a}{M}$\quad(decryption) \end{itemize} This is the so-called Dolev-Yao conception of cryptography \cite{Dolev-Yao}, which we could easily cast as the following LiP-theory\footnote{ The integration of other conceptions such as the classical information-theoretic \cite{ShannonCryptography} and the modern complexity-theoretic \cite{FoundationsCryptographyOne,FoundationsCryptographyTwo} will be presented in future work.}
+As examples of application-specific data $B$ we conceive of: \begin{itemize} \item \emph{atomic data} other than the present term constants such as random numbers (used in cryptographic communication), quoted formulas $\quoted{\phi}$ (\eg the G\"odel-number of $\phi$ in some G\"odel-numbering scheme)\footnote{ Quotation is a form of type down-casting in the sense that data viewed as compound at a certain logical level (here, at the formula-language level) is viewed as atomic at a lower level (here, at the term-language level), and thus is a form of encoding meta-data (here, statements about messages) in object data (here, messages).}, and others; \item \emph{compound data} such as \begin{itemize} \item hashed\footnote{Cryptographic hash functions are one-way functions with certain cryptographically interesting properties such as collision and preimage resistance.} data $\hash{M}$, for $M\in\messages$ and with axiom $\knows{a}{M}\limp\knows{a}{\hash{M}}$ \item encrypted data $\encrypt{M}{M'}$, for plaintext data $M\in\messages$ and data used as a symmetric encryption key $M'\in\messages$, and with axioms \begin{itemize} \item $\knows{a}{\pair{M}{M'}}\limp\knows{a}{\encrypt{M}{M'}}$\quad(encryption) \item $\knows{a}{\pair{\encrypt{M}{M'}}{M'}}\limp\knows{a}{M}$\quad(decryption) \end{itemize} This is the so-called Dolev-Yao conception of cryptography \cite{Dolev-Yao}, which we could easily cast as the following LiP-theory\footnote{ The integration of other conceptions such as the classical information-theoretic \cite{ShannonCryptography} and the modern complexity-theoretic \cite{FoundationsCryptographyOne,FoundationsCryptographyTwo} will be presented in future work.}